-Careers that are nontraditional for women (those in which women make up less than 25% of the workforce) include a wide array of diverse occupations.
-These short DVDs offer audiences an opportunity to hear dozens of women describe their work and what they like and don’t like about their jobs.
+Careers that are nontraditional for women include a wide array of diverse occupations and our programs offer audiences an opportunity to hear dozens of women describe their work and what they like and don’t like about their jobs.
 The women workers include police officers, firefighters, machinists, engineers, electronics technicians, entrepreneurs, carpenters, plumbers, painters, welders, and manufacturers.

-All of the Nontraditional Careers DVDs and posters feature real women workers.
+All of the Nontraditional Careers programs, career cards, and posters feature real women workers.
 “All speak confidently about the work they do and why they like it.
 The series underscores the excitement and growth potential of career choices and changes.
 The concept throughout is that the women who do the work are the experts” (Labor Studies Journal).

-These DVDs have been positively reviewed by a variety of professional sources, including School Library Journal, TechInfo, School to Work News, Today’s Librarian, Labor Studies Journal, Learning Resources Materials Update, and Wisconsin Police Journal.
-Her Own Words® materials have won many national awards, including the Write Women Back into History award from the National Women's History project, the Barb Landers Memorial Award from the Association for Gender Equity Leadership in Education, a Selected Films and Videos for Young Adults award from the American Library Association, and a Gold Medal from the International Film and Video Festival of New York.
+These materials have been positively reviewed by a variety of professional sources, including School Library Journal, School to Work News, Today’s Librarian, Labor Studies Journal, Learning Resources Materials Update, and Wisconsin Police Journal.
+Jocelyn Riley has been recognized by the State of Wisconsin with the 2018 Governor’s Trailblazer Award for Women in Business and Her Own Words® materials have won many national awards, including the Write Women Back into History award from the National Women's History project, the Barb Landers Memorial Award from the Association for Gender Equity Leadership in Education, a Selected Films and Videos for Young Adults award from the American Library Association, and a Gold Medal from the International Film and Video Festival of New York.